Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ## Detailed information

-A more detailed description of the functions being developed can be found [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) by pressing the download button.
+A more detailed description of the functions being developed can be found [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html).
+Press the download button and open the html file.